 Intentionally Imperfect Braid

-Possibly the best part about boho wedding hair looks is that they don’t have to be perfect.
+Possibly the best part about boho wedding hairstyles is that they don’t have to be perfect.
 Take this bride’s braid for instance.
-It’s made all the more interesting thanks to its free strands.
+It’s made all the more interesting, thanks to its free strands.

 Crown Braid With Loose Tendrils

-What’s not to love about this bohemian hairstyle?
+What’s not to love about this boho wedding hairstyle?
 From the crown braid to those face-framing strands to the added greenery, this is a boho trifecta.

 Wavy Ponytail With Flower Crown

 While that softly textured ponytail and those long, piece-y bangs sure are stunning, the star of the show here is that leafy bohemian flower crown.
 All that wild, unrestrained texture gives the whole look an effortless, freshly foraged vibe.

 Sometimes, a sweet and subtle braid is just the ticket to give your style a boho boost.
 That peekaboo braid in this bride’s wavy locks is all the proof you need!